AdamSPi/NEPS-Knowledge-Base/README.md

 #### realtime.socket.js

-Listens on a websocket for any events that ocuur.
+Listens on a websocket for any events.
 On a 'received' event, jQuery is used to append the newly posted article data to the display.
 Relies on socket.io to function.

 ## Built With